couchbase/couchbase-jvm-clients/README.md

 Notes:
 + The two `mvn` runs are to cross-compile the Scala SDK for Scala 2.11, and 2.13
-+ Couchbase only officially provides, tests and supports a Scala 2.12 build.
++ Couchbase officially provides, tests and supports builds for Scala 2.12 and 2.13.
-Our community kindly added the capability to create builds for Scala 2.11 and 2.13, and users are of course welcome to create such builds; but Couchbase cannot provide support for them.
+Our community kindly added the capability to create builds for Scala 2.11, and users are of course welcome to create such builds; but Couchbase cannot provide support for them.
 + When building for Scala 2.11, JDK 8 should be used.
 If JDK 11 is used then goal scala:doc-jar will fail
 + Default `scala.compat.`X properties are defined in file [.mvn/maven.config]
 + You can always go into one of the sub-directories like `core-io` to only build or test an